-One of the most important jobs of a real estate sponsor is identifying the sources of capital needed to finance a real estate transaction.
+One of the most important jobs of a real estate sponsor is finding the sources of capital needed to finance a real estate transaction.
 Depending on the nature of the deal.
 As well as whether the acquisition is a fully-stabilized asset or is in need of more substantial value-add renovations.
 The deal might require more or less equity.
 The risk profile of the deal will also influence how much traditional debt is available to finance the property.

 The amount and structure of the capital used in a real estate transaction is referred to as the “capital stack”.
 In this article, we look at the different components of the real estate capital stack.
 Including the risk and returns to be expected at every level.

 In real estate, the term “capital stack” refers to the combination of capital sources used to finance an investment.
 The capital stack can vary significantly from one deal to another.
 Both in the type of capital used and how much of each capital source is used.

 For example, one deal may be entirely financed with equity.
 Whereas another might have 60 percent senior debt, 15 percent mezzanine debt, and 25 percent equity.
 That equity can be broken down further between preferred equity and common equity, something we’ll examine in more detail below.

 In real estate, the term “capital stack” refers to the combination of capital sources used to finance an investment.

 One of the primary roles of a real estate sponsor is to identify the appropriate mix of capital sources when financing the acquisition and/or renovation of a commercial real estate deal.

 Each sponsor has a different approach to leverage (i.e., debt).
 More conservative sponsors may look to use less debt than others.
 This means they will need to identify more or alternative sources of equity to make up the balance of the capital.
 Collectively, whatever combination of debt and equity is used to finance a deal is considered the capital stack.